Cargo Van Freight in Dallas, Texas

 What is the cheapest cargo van rate from Dallas?

 The lowest cargo van rate from Dallas is $526 to Austin.
 Rates are per-load and all-inclusive.
-Same-day dispatch available in most markets.
+Same-day dispatch available in most metros.

 How much cheaper is a cargo van vs box truck from Dallas?